ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ##### 3. Generating images by cropping

-This operation should improve translation invariance of the model.
+This operation cropped images at or beyond the boundary of the sign as identified in the raw dataset.
+The boundary was selected at random, s.t. if the operation was applied twice on the same image, different outputs would be produced.

-Cropping at the boundary of the sign as identified in the raw dataset introduces occlusion as well, because the boundaries are often too small and are cutting into the perimeter of the sign.
+If cropping happened exactly at the boundary, occlusion might be introduced, because the boundaries are often too small and are cutting into the perimeter of the sign.

+Some benefits of cropping are:

+- Eliminate prominent features from outside the sign, e.g. bright glare
+- Improve translation invariance of the model

 ##### 4. Generating images by distorting